dummy-acc007z/express-rate-limiter-demo/README.md

 6. Repeat `Step 5` from another device under a min (`Step 5` and `Step 6` together should be done under a min)

-7. Refer `Troubleshooting Proxy Issues` section at `https://www.npmjs.com/package/express-rate-limit` for if there is issue related to ip based rate limiting.
+7. Refer `Troubleshooting Proxy Issues` section at `https://www.npmjs.com/package/express-rate-limit`, if there is any issue related to ip based rate limiting.